 Recovering addicts should stay away from the stack as it will reactivate their addiction.

 If you want to try this I’d recommend you start off with a half dose (100 mg of caffeine and 10 mg of ephedrine) to see how well you tolerate it.
+Individual tolerance to stimulants varies greatly from person to person, so be careful.

 Do NOT take ephedrine or ephedra and yohimbine at the same time.
 Do not take any supplement that contains both products.
 The problem is ephedra/ephedrine works by stimulating beta-receptor sites, and yohimbine works by suppressing alpha-receptor sites.
 Your heart has both types of receptor sites, so taking both compounds at the same time could be very dangerous (increasing blood pressure, etc).
 This is one reason I can’t recommend any of the ephedra diet pills I see online–most of them add yohimbine into the mix.